Creating a Recipe

 This section is only visible to project admins.
 Your customers will not see this section unless you enable it to make it visible to them.

-This button color is inherited from the Link Color you've set in the Theme Editor in your project settings.
+This button color is inherited from the Link Color you've set in the Theme in your project settings.
 To change it, you will need to change the Link Color for your entire ReadMe hub.

 Can I rename the Recipe section like the other sections?

-My code highlighting isn't working correctly?
 Double-check that your line numbers are accurate and that you've selected the correct programming language.
 Remember that line numbers start from 1, not 0.

-The Recipe widget doesn't appear in my guides?
 Make sure the Recipes section is enabled in your site navigation settings.
 The widget won't be available until Recipes are activated for your project.